 Founder Toru Kumon believed that language is the foundation of all abilities.
 Thus, alongside the Kumon Math Program, he placed equal weight on the importance of the Kumon Reading Program.

-Similar to the Math Program, the Kumon Reading Program also aims to have students study materials that are three years or more beyond their school grade level.
+Similar to the Math Program, the Kumon Reading Program also aims to have students study materials three years or more beyond their school grade level.
 Thus, in Kumon, it is but natural to see how a grade three student looks forward to the adventures of Huckleberry Finn or even memorizes lines from William Shakespeare’s classical sonnet.

-Comprising 27 levels starting from 7A through L (Levels A to I are split into two sections – I and II), the program improves the students’ reading comprehension abilities by targeting its three main facets: reading aloud, reading fluently, and vocabulary power.
+Comprising 27 levels starting from 7A through L (Levels A to I are split into two sections – I and II), the program improves the student’s reading comprehension abilities by targeting its three main facets: reading aloud, reading fluently, and vocabulary power.

 Regarded as the yardstick to assess reading difficulties, reading aloud is practiced as early as Levels 7A-2A.
 By listening to how students read, the Instructors can assess if the child is learning topics that he can still finish despite the difficulty aka the “just-right” level of the child.
-Furthermore, a child who reads aloud can fully understand the content of the passages and, at the same time, develop a positive attitude towards reading.
+Furthermore, a child who reads aloud can fully understand the content of the passages and, at the same time, develop a positive attitude toward reading.